ExcitingTheory/amplify-ds-test/STEPS.md

  ```

 Enable admin panel

 Generate some seed data

 Add a user via admin panel

 Make some todos from the web page

-Attempt to dele from webpage
+Attempt to delete from webpage

 Add to webbrowser console: